DeMoriarty/DeMoriarty.github.io/_posts/2023-7-6-similarity_based.md

 An interesting question here is how we decide which words are similar.
 The answer lies in distributional similarity.
 To understand what this means, I recommend checking out my [introduction to Distributional Semantics](../distributional_semantics).

 ## The case for bigrams
-The similarity-based bigram model (Dagan et al., 1998) has three key components:
+The similarity-based bigram model (Dagan et al., 1998) has several key components:

 1. $$S(w_1)$$: a set of words that are similar to the context word $$w_1$$. $$S(w_1)$$ contains $$k$$ elements, where $$k$$ is a hyperparameter;
 2. $$W(w_1^ \prime, w_1)$$: the rescaled (dis)similarity score between $$w_1$$ and  $$w_1^ \prime$$, where $$w_1^ \prime$$ is a member of $$S(w_1)$$;